OpenAPI

 The z object should be imported from @hono/zod-openapi.

-Create schema for your request-query params, messages, and error responses:
+Create schemas for your request-query parameters, messages, and error responses:

 schema.ts